thruthesky/cms/README.md

 * `Wordpress 5.5.1+` must be installed
 * `SSL` is required for the site domain.
 * Firebase project

+### Backend and Web Installation

+* For Flutter mobile app installation,

 ### Wordpress Theme Installation and Settings